Environmental impact of wind power: Offshore

-Physical Concerns
+Physical concerns

 Research has shown that large off shore wind fams can impact wind velocities, ocean temperatures, turbidity, and oxygen levels.
-Turbines create a wind wake, that can alter reduce wind speed on the leeward side of turbines.
+Turbines create a wind wake, that can reduce wind speed on the leeward side of turbines.
 A 2022 study on offshore wind farms in the North Sea, aimed to assess how these changes impact marine ecosystems.
 The research found that while wind turbines do not cause significant surface impacts, they do influence ocean stratification by reducing vertical mixing which could affect nutrient distribution.
-In addition, wind turbine wakes typically extend about 50-70km from the turbine hub.
+In addition, wind turbine wakes can extend as far as 70 km from the turbine hub.
 These wind wakes have the ability to change local wind patterns and overall energy dynamics, which could contribute to rising sea surface temperatures.